itsluminous/itsluminous/README.md

         alt="itsluminous" /></p>
 </div>

-<p><i>Most used languages shown above does not indicate my skill level.
-It's a github metric of which languages I have used most in my github repos.</i></p>
+<p><i>Most used languages above does not indicate my skill level.
+It's a metric of which languages I have used most in my github repos.</i></p>